michael-dez/michael-dez.github.io/_posts/2022-02-14-Route53Records.md

 title: Provision Route53 DNS Records with the AWS CLI
 ---

-I'm still dedicated to doing as much as I can through the AWS CLI while I'm working on these learning projects.
-I've learned a ton this way and it's giving me better insight to how the services work.
-I'm also enjoying the process of developing a new writing style.
-Like everything it's still a work in progress so I'll probably go back and change things around when I've found a style and process I'm happy with.
+Update, i'm still dedicated to doing as much as I can through the AWS CLI.
+I've learned a ton this way and it's given me better insight into what's possible with different aws services.
+Learned a ton about using `sed` as well.
+Even though the find/replace in vim is nearly identical to sed it took me a few hours of reading the docs and stackoverflow posts about the syntax for regular expressions to really get the hang of it.
+While sed's an awesome tool to know, next time I think I want to try a [command line tool](https://stedolan.github.io/jq/) that can interact with serialized data more easily.
+Like everything my writing style is still a work in progress so I'll probably go back and change things around when I've found something I vibe with.

 **Note:** This process follows the creation of an A record and assumes the public IP to be associated is already known

 ## Get Hosted Zone ID